Verhaeghe hat trick highlights Lightning rout of Canucks

 Tyler Johnson, Nikita Kucherov and Erik Cernak netted for the Lightning, who had 13 players on the scoresheet.
 Mikhail Sergachev played in his 200th game, and Andrei Vasilevskiy stopped 21 shots to win his 20th.

 Elias Pettersson and Loui Eriksson scored for Vancouver.
-Jacob Markstrom allowed seven goals on 26 shots before being relieved by Thatcher Demko, who made nine saves.
+Jacob Markstrom allowed six goals on 21 shots before being relieved by Thatcher Demko, who made 13 saves.
 Their first meeting this season was just the second instance in NHL history featuring two teams carrying an active winning streak of at least seven consecutive games.

 Pettersson, who will play in his second All-Star Game later this month, skated in and slipped in his 20th marker through Vasilevskiy's pads with just 62 seconds left in the first period.
 Johnson zipped a shot on Markstrom early in the second period, and the puck deflected up and went over the goal line for Johnson's 10th at 4:21 to tie it at 1.